 Loss of Power / Slow Acceleration

-The most common symptom of a bad fuel pump is that the engine will crank but won't start.
-The pump needs to build up fuel pressure before it can start the engine.
-With a bad pump, it takes longer to prime the engine and subsequently a lot longer to get the engine running.
+The most common symptom of a bad fuel pump is that the engine will crank but won’t start.
+The pump must build up fuel pressure before starting the engine.
+A bad pump takes longer to prime the engine and, subsequently, a lot longer to get the engine running.

 A malfunctioning fuel pump can cause the vehicle to stutter while idling and not run correctly.
 If your engine RPMs fluctuate at idle or the engine idles too low and almost dies, the problem can be the fuel pump.

-It is not uncommon for the fuel pump to stop working before hitting the 100,000-mile mark, but typically most fuel pumps last much longer than that.
+It is not uncommon for the fuel pump to stop working before hitting the 100,000-mile mark, but most fuel pumps typically last much longer.

 Let’s start with the simplest tests.

 Check the fuse for the fuel pump.
-Every car has a fuse box in the engine bay, on either the left or right side.
+Every car has a fuse box on either the left or right side of the engine bay.

 On the underside of the lid for that box is a diagram showing which fuse is for what function.
 Find and remove the fuse for the fuel pump.
 If the fuse is broken or burned, the pump blew a fuse and needs replacing.
 That should solve the issue.